 - You have symptoms of headache or visual disturbances (spots before your eyes or blurred vision).

 Caring for your newborn

 Dr. Bonny Whalen, MD shares information about caring for your newborn.

 You and your baby will be able to return home after both of these are true:

-- your doctor or midwife determines that you are in good condition, and
+- Your doctor or midwife determines that you are in good condition

 By the time you are ready to go home, you should have a car seat already installed in your car.
 You should know how to operate the car seat before you arrive at the hospital.
 If you have any questions about the car seat, please ask us for advice before you leave for home.